Yuhan-Fei/SMRTnet/README.md

 pip install smrtnet-latest
 conda install dglteam/label/xxx
 ```
+**Note:** This installation methods will undergo frequent iterations

 :heavy_exclamation_mark: **Note:** Please visit https://pytorch.org/get-started/previous-versions/ to install the correct torch and the correponding [dgl-cuda](https://anaconda.org/dglteam/repo) according to your own CUDA version.
 Additionally, we have uploaded the entire SMRTnet environment to Zenodo (https://zenodo.org/records/14970392) as an alternative option.